mhenke/cfwheels-training/02-comments.md

 ### Creating a Comments Controller

-Just like we needed an "Articles.cfc" to manipulate our Articles, we'll need a "Comments.cfc" to manipulate our Comments.
+Just like we needed an _Articles.cfc_ controller to manipulate our Articles, we'll need a _Comments.cfc_ controller to manipulate our Comments.
 Create it to add this code:

 ```cfm
 <cfcomponent extends="Controller" output="false">